openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`AdditionalAlertmanagerConfig` defines settings for how a component communicates with additional Alertmanager instances.
+The `AdditionalAlertmanagerConfig` resource defines settings for how a component communicates with additional Alertmanager instances.

 #### Required
    - ` apiVersion `